shamirlabs/diva-alpha-net/README.md

 - If you already have Ethereum clients running in the Goerli testnet, [continue to section 2.1](#21-run-diva-and-connect-it-to-your-ethereum-clients).
 - If you don't have Ethereum clients running in the Goerli testnet, [continue to section 2.2](#22-run-diva-with-ethereum-clients-and-metrics-from-scratch).

 Take into account that both options contain telemetry images to help us monitor and improve the testnet.
-If you want to disable such telemetry, follow the indstruction described in x.x.
+If you want to disable such telemetry, follow the instructions described in x.x.

 ### 2.1 Run Diva and connect it to your Ethereum clients